iMoe400/WeatherHomie/README.md

-This is (going to be) a Web-Application to Display Weather Information to your spcified Location
+This is (going to be) a Web-Application to display weather information to your specified location

-Looking into the future this will be the base project for JavaFX Weather App
+Looking into the future this will be the base project for JavaFX: WeatherHomie